bharadwaj-raju/TextSuggest/README.md

 ### Custom words

-Simply add them to `~/.config/textsuggest/Custom_Words.txt` in a JSON format like this:
+Simply add them to `~/.config/textsuggest/custom-words.json` in a JSON format like this:

 	{
 	    "custom": "Expansion",
 	    "another": "Another expansion"
 	}

-and whenever 'custom' is typed, 'Expansion' will be inserted.
-Similarly for 'another' ('Another expansion' will be inserted)
+and whenever 'custom' is typed, 'Expansion' will be typed.
+Similarly for 'another' ('Another expansion').

 ### Commands

 Inserts the output of a command:

-    #ls
+    #ls -l

-when typed into a TextSuggest window, will insert output of `ls`.
+when typed into a TextSuggest window, will insert output of `ls -l` as if it was run in a shell.

 #### Custom words + Commands